Chicago Prairie Football League: Origins

 The Chicago Prairie Football League has roots in the new Vermilion Valley Conference within the state of Illinois.

 For football, the Vermilion Valley was divided into two divisions with six teams each, North and South.
 The north included Iroquois West and Watseka from the Vermilion Valley, Seneca and Dwight (coop) from the Tri-County Conference and Clifton Central and Momence High Schools from the River Valley Conference.
 Whereas the south included Bismarck-Henning-Rossville-Alvin, Salt Fork, Oakwood, Westville, Hoopeston Area (coop), and Georgetown-Ridge Farm (coop), all from the Vermilion Valley.

 Due to travel time and distance between schools, the Chicago Prairie Football League formed with Dwight, St. Bede, Ottawa Marquette and Seneca coming from the Tri-County as well as Elmwood Park, Ridgewood and Westmont from the Metro Suburban and Walther Christian from the Northeastern Athletic to make up the newly formed 8-team conference tentatively named the Chicago Prairie Football League (CPFL).

+In 2024-25, Elmwood Park and Ridgewood would leave the conference for the Upstate Eight Conference.
+Westmont would leave the conference becoming independent.